ryanmohta/darkmodeworkshop/README.md

 Additionally, we'll be using a CSS preprocessor called _Sass_ for the workshop (more on that in a bit!).
 Install it by typing `npm install -g sass` into the command line.

 ## Run the code
 Initialize our CSS files by typing `sass --watch src:src` (also more on what that command does in a bit!).
-The repo should now contain both several `.scss` files and several `.css` files.
+The src folder of the repo should now contain both several `.scss` files and several `.css` files.

 Then, open up a separate command line window, navigate to the repository, and type in `npm start`.
 After a few seconds, the website should open in a browser tab!
 Keep the process running — now, whenever you make a change to the code and save it, the website should automatically update!